Skip to main content

 );

-The export job supports exporting only some partitions of the internal tables in Doris.
-For example, only export partitions p1 and p2 of the test table.
+To export only some partitions of a Doris internal table, for example only the p1 and p2 partitions of the test table:

 EXPORT TABLE test